Illinois Nontraditional-Hour Child Care Study (INCCS)

 - workforce sustainability

 This research will inform IDHS on policy development around increasing the availability of high-quality nontraditional hour child care, a top priority for the state and a focus of new state legislation.
-The research will also inform a national audience of policymakers, program administrators, and practitioners around how to best implement, support, and sustain nontraditional hour child care options that equitably meet the needs and strengths of families, children, and providers.
+The research will also inform a national audience of policymakers, program administrators, and practitioners around how to best implement, support, and sustain nontraditional hour child care options that meet the needs and strengths of families, children, and providers.
 Additionally, the 2024 CCDF Final Rule includes requirements that states address access to NTH care for CCDF-eligible children and families in a variety of different ways, making this work particularly timely.

 The INCCS project is a collaboration between Erikson Institute’s Home-Based Child Care Research Initiative, the University of Chicago Crown Family School of Social Work, Policy and Practice, and Illinois Action for Children.
 All products will be shared with our state partner, the Illinois Department of Human Services.
 This project is supported by the Administration for Children and Families (ACF) of the United States (U.S.) Department of Health and Human Services (HHS) as part of a financial assistance award (Grant #: 90YE0285) totaling $1,600,000 with 100 percent funded by ACF/HHS.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by ACF/HHS, or the U.S. Government.
 For more information, please visit the ACF website, Administrative and National Policy Requirements.